AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Dynamic Tree Attention

 \section{Dynamic Tree Attention}

-\textbf{Problem formulation}: We formalize the policy training of the RL computation as follows.
-Let $\mathbf{s}_1, \mathbf{s}_2, \dots, \mathbf{s}_N$ be the set of $N$ rollout sequences to conduct current policy model training iteration.
+\textbf{Problem formulation}: We formalize policy-model training in RL as follows.
+Let $\mathbf{s}_1, \mathbf{s}_2, \dots, \mathbf{s}_N$ be the set of $N$ rollout sequences used in the current policy model training iteration.
 Each sequence $\mathbf{s}_i$ has an associated loss signal $\mathcal{L}(\mathbf{s}_i)$, e.g., negative log-likelihood or an RL policy gradient signal, and the total training objective is defined as:

 To leverage the shared prefixes in these rollouts, we construct a prefix tree denoted by $\mathcal{T}$ that compactly represents all sequences and their shared prefixes.
 Each \textit{node} in $\mathcal{T}$ corresponds to a segment of tokens shared by some subset of the sequences, and each root-to-leaf path corresponds to one full sequence, i.e., $\mathbf{s}_i$.
 By traversing this prefix tree, we can reuse computations for common prefixes among different rollouts.
-Note that any prefix that is common to multiple sequences would be processed only once in forward propagation, and its gradients from all descendant sequences should be correctly accumulated in one backward pass, instead of repeating the computation for each sequence.

-The key challenge is achieving this reuse without introducing significant memory overhead or compromising the correctness of gradient computation. \sys addresses this challenge by dynamically traversing the prefix tree of all sequences in a depth-first manner and interleaving forward and backward passes to reuse computations (\S\ref{sec:dfs}).
+The key challenge is achieving this reuse without introducing significant memory overhead or compromising the correctness of gradient computation.
+Vanilla \sys addresses this challenge by dynamically traversing the prefix tree of all sequences in a depth-first manner and interleaving forward and backward passes to reuse computations (\S\ref{sec:dfs}).
 We also conduct a series of system optimizations to improve computation efficiency and reduce memory overhead (\S\ref{sec:opt}).
+We provide the compact pseudocode in Appendix~\ref{app:dta-pseudocode}.